Spring 1998 Fellows

 Upon graduation, she clerked for the Honorable Rosemary Barkett of the Eleventh Circuit in Miami, FL, and worked for three years as a staff attorney with the Legal Aid Society's Criminal Defense Division in Brooklyn.
 Following this, she was the staff attorney and clinic supervisor for the Innocence Project at the Benjamin N. Cardozo School of Law in NY.

-VIVEK H. MURTHY is currently an attending physician in general internal medicine at Brigham and Women's Hospital in Boston, instructor at Harvard University School of Medicine and co-founder and President of Epernicus, LLC, (www.epernicus.com).
+VIVEK H. MURTHY is the US surgeon general, an attending physician in internal medicine at Brigham and Women's Hospital in Boston, an instructor at Harvard Medical School, the co-founder and president of Doctors for America, and the co-founder and chairman of TrialNetworks, LLC.

 Vivek was born in Huddersfield, England.
-His parents were originally from Karnataka state, India, but settled in Miami, Florida when Vivek was three years old.
+His parents are originally from Karnataka state, India, but settled in Miami, Florida when Vivek was three years old.

 Dr. Núñez was born in Jersey City, NJ.
 He is the child of immigrants from the Dominican Republic.